jboss-developer/jboss-eap-quickstarts/inter-app/README.md

-Inter-app: Shows how to communicate between two applications using EJB and CDI
+inter-app: Shows how to communicate between two applications using EJB and CDI
 ==============================================================================
 Author: Pete Muir
 Level: Advanced